gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 without known major weaknesses at the time of publication.

 DTLS 1.3 requires rekeying before algorithm specific AEAD limits have been reached.
-Implementations MAY setup a new DTLS connection instead of using key-update, this document mandates the setup of a new DTLS connection.
+Implementations setup a new DTLS connection to handle the need for new keys, alternatively terminate the SCTP Assocation.

 In DTLS 1.3 any number of tickets can be issued in a connection and the tickets can be used for resumption as long as they are valid,